-"Angelica used to always tell me that she hated reading," recalled Natalia Hoyos, Aguirre's mother.
-She struggled so much with reading last year that she failed second grade.
+"Angelica used to always tell me that she hated reading," recalled Natalia Hoyos, Aguirre's moth She struggled so much with reading last year the she failed second grade.

 Hoyos was desperate.
-She decided to get help for her daughter before she continued to fall further behind in school.
-That's when she discovered the Reading Explorers Program.
+She decided to get help her daughter before she continued to fall furthe behind in school.
+That's when she discovered th Reading Explorers Program.